P3lina/SE_e_Portfolio_Angular/README.md

     <app-custom-button></app-custom-button>
 Components are used to describe a reusable, UI related piece of the application that has a custom DOM element.
 Components consist of an HTML template, a typescript implementation class, a stylesheet file and a unit testing class.

-Learn more about components
 ### <u>Directives</u>
     <app-custom-button greenBackground></app-custom-button>
 Directives are used to describe a DOM element.
 Thereby directives are UI related and can be used in a reusable way.

-Learn more about directives
 ### <u>Pipes</u>
     {{helloString | uppercase}} => HELLO
 Pipes are used to transform displaying data without changing the underlying data.

-Learn more about pipes
 ### <u>Services</u>
 Services are non-UI related, can be used in a reusable way and provide logic to the application.
 Services consist of a typescript implementation class and a unit testing class.

-Learn more about services
 <a name="installation"></a>
 # 2. Installation
 First, the <b>Angular CLI</b> needs to be installed. <br>